Record Number of Massachusetts Brewery Openings On Tap For 2020

-Milk Room Brewing, a small farm-to-glass brewery in Rutland, plans to open this coming weekend.
+NOW OPEN: Milk Room Brewing, a small farm-to-glass brewery in Rutland, plans to open this coming weekend.
 Pre-purchased growler fills will be available, as well as on-site flight samples, but only for those who’ve ordered ahead.
 The working farm describes itself as having a “family atmosphere with other things to offer than just beer,” including animals, pasture raised meat at its farm store and a disc golf course.

 Also close to opening is Cape Ann Lanes in Gloucester, where the longtime bowling alley says it’s ready to debut a new brewpub this month.
 No word yet on whether it will get its own unique name.

-Ludlow’s Vanished Valley Brewing is likely to open its new taproom and kitchen early this month as well, in the renovated space that was formerly Europa Restaurant.
+NOW OPEN: Ludlow’s Vanished Valley Brewing is likely to open its new taproom and kitchen early this month as well, in the renovated space that was formerly Europa Restaurant.
 The new gastropub will feature a custom built brick oven and feature artisan style food options.

-Out in Worthington, Sena Farm Brewery plans to open its taproom this winter.
+NOW OPEN: Out in Worthington, Sena Farm Brewery plans to open its taproom this winter.
 The buildout is complete, so it’s just a matter of getting through the final inspections.

 Newburyport Brewing is hoping to open two new breweries in 2020, the first debuting in Boston’s High Street Place as early as later this month.
 Described as an “experimental test kitchen for delicious beer,” it will focus on the brand’s 1635 Series of limited-release beers and some creative collaborations with some of the food hall’s other vendors.
 Their other project, a new brewery and taproom to replace the original location, is still awaiting approval to start construction.
 Their current Newburyport taproom will remain open during the build out of the new location.

-Beverly’s Backbeat Brewing has its first few batches in the tanks, and estimates that a grand opening for its micro brewery and taproom should happen this month.
+NOW OPEN: Beverly’s Backbeat Brewing has its first few batches in the tanks, and estimates that a grand opening for its micro brewery and taproom should happen this month.

-Also aiming for that time frame is existing contract brand Bay State Brewing Company.
+NOW OPEN: Also aiming for that time frame is existing contract brand Bay State Brewing Company.
 It will continue brewing its flagship beers at Brewmaster’s Brewing Services and use the new 10-barrel microbrewery and taproom located inside Worcester’s Fidelity Bank Ice Center to expand on its current repertoire.